ArOhBeK/Ergo-Context/README.md

    sphinx-build -b html sphinx_docs/ build/
    ```
 3. Open `build/index.html` in your browser to see a browsable set of docs based on this package.

+**How to use them (LLMs):**

+- If you push these docs to a public site (e.g., ReadTheDocs), you can also mirror that content into your RAG store alongside `rag_chunks.json`, giving the LLM richer, linked context.

 ---